Bytez-com/docs/javascript/README.md

 ## Load a Model

 Convenience method for `model.start()`.
-Automatically waits for the instance to become ready before resolving.
+Automatically waits for the instance to become ready.

 Progress is printed as it executes.